mendhak/mendhak.github.io/_posts/2019-07-28-keepass-and-keeagent-setup.md

 Over time though, the number of keys you need to manage and remember can grow.
 There are various ways to solve this, including SSH `.config` files.
 KeePass is another way to go about this; by using KeePass and the KeeAgent plugin, we can use the KeePass database as a container for our keys and have it serve when needed.
 This has the advantage that the SSH keys are synced with the KeePass database.

-**Linux**: Although these instructions are for Windows 10, KeePass works well on Linux and can also serve SSH keys.
-See the instructions [here](https://keeagent.readthedocs.io/en/stable/installation.html#ubuntu) for installing KeeAgent.
-{: .notice--info}

 {% include repo_card.html reponame="keepass-and-keeagent-setup" %}

 ## Install things